 “You’ve kept me here because of this?”

 “Not safe enough!
-I found you, ya Faisal!
-If I found you, and him, then who else can?
-The religious police?
-They will put you on trial!
-You will go to jail for the rest of your life!
-Or, the dogs, the filth, the people who took your father, my brother, from us?
-Those terrorists will cut off your head!”
+I found you.
+If I found you and him together, then who else can?
+The filth, the people who took your father, my brother, from us?
+You saw yourself what they say they want to do.”

-“I will not allow those people to take any more of my family!”
-Uncle Abdul’s voice shook, trembling.
+“I will not allow those people to take any more of my family.”
+Uncle Abdul’s voice shook.
 “They took my brother.
-They will not take you!
-They will not!”
+They will not take you.
+But I cannot be everywhere to guard you.
+I cannot watch over you anymore, like I did when you were a young boy.”

-“You must hide more, ya Faisal.
-You must hide everything.”
+“You must hide more.
+You must hide everything.
+Even yourself.”

 “It is too dangerous.
-What if someone in Baghdad saw you yesterday?
-What if someone saw you and… that person… anytime?”
+What if someone in Baghdad saw you with him?
+Will you risk everything for him?
+For one man?”

 Uncle Abdul turned away, burying his head in his hands.
 “You would resent me if I forbade you leave.
 Would you run away again?
 Would you shatter my heart with your disobedience?”

 “You would shatter mine with your command to remain.”
 He took a breath, a deep inhale.
-“My heart is in Baghdad.
-Please.
-Let me go to it.”
+“My heart is in Baghdad, where he is.
+Let me go to back to it.”

-Uncle Abdul collapsed, falling to a sofa as his knees buckled.
+Abdul collapsed, falling to the marble floor as his knees buckled.
 He kept his face buried as his shoulders shook, sobs quietly rolling from him.
-Faisal crossed the parlor, dropping to his knees before his uncle.
+Faisal dropped to his side and took his uncle into his arms, a mirror of that night when he was only a boy, and his world had come undone.

-“Ya Faisal, my heart goes where you are.”
+“Ya Faisal, my heart goes with you wherever you take it.”
 Uncle Abdul reached for him, cradling his face.
 “You must take care, abnay.”

 “I will.
 Wallah, I will.”

-“And I will keep you safe, ya Faisal.
-Wallah, for all of my days.”
+“And I will keep you safe, wallah, for all of my days.”

 * * *

 Adam waited in his apartment, pacing.
-He clenched his phone in his sweat-soaked fist, squeezing the phone until the plastic groaned.
+He clenched his phone in his sweat-soaked fist, squeezing until the plastic groaned.

 I should never have let him go.
 I shouldn’t have let him go back.
 How could he go back to them?

-He stopped, rubbing his hands over his face and his head, gripping the back of his neck.
-Groaning, he kicked the wall, over and over, grunting with every slam of his foot against the thin, dusty drywall.
+He stopped, rubbing his hands over his face and his head and gripping the back of his neck.
+Groaning, he kicked the wall, over and over, grunting with every slam of his boot until the drywall cracked.

 We’d just managed to say the words.
 God fucking damn it, we’d just managed to say it.
-His dream, his impossible dream – could he truly love Faisal?
-Could Faisal truly love him?
-He’d dreamed it countless nights in Baghdad, his thoughts consumed by Faisal.
+His dream, his impossible dream – could Faisal truly love him?
+How many nights had he lain awake, his thoughts consumed by Faisal and those words of love?

-And then, everything changed.
-Faisal wasn’t just a man, he was a prince.
-He wasn’t just a prince.
-He was a Saudi Royal Prince, and his uncle was the next in line for the throne.
+But Faisal wasn’t just a man, he was a prince.
+No, he wasn’t just a prince, he was a Saudi royal prince, and his uncle was the next in line for the throne.

 But Faisal still wanted him.
 Wanted to love him.
 Had said it, even.
 Ana bahibak, ya hayati.

-Even the worst fairy tales, the original grim ones, hadn’t ended so cruelly.
-To find perfection, and have it all undone.
+Even the worst fairy tales hadn’t ended so cruelly.
+To find perfection and have it all undone.

 Adam sank against the wall, sliding down until his ass hit the floor.
-He hung his head, letting it drop between his shoulders.
-How long should he wait for a call?
+He hung his head.
+How long would he wait for Faisal’s call?

-He jumped.
-His phone slid out of his sweat-slick palm, clattered to the floor.
+He jumped, and his phone slid out of his sweat-slick palm, clattering to the floor.
 He grabbed it, pawing for the buttons.
 “Hello?”

 He couldn’t speak.
 He couldn’t make any sound at all.
-His eyes squeezed shut and he thunked his head back, hitting the wall.
-Something burst from him, a gasp and a sob and a shriek, all rolled into one.
+His eyes squeezed shut and he thunked his head back.
+Something burst from him, a gasp and a sob and a shriek all rolled into one.

 “Ya hayati, I am all right.
-We’ve talked.
 I am in no danger.
 Coming back was the right thing to do.”

 Tears poured from his eyes, waterfalls that fell from his chin.
-He tried to wipe them away.
-“Are you sure?” he grunted.
-“Positive?”
+He didn’t bother wiping them away.
+“Are you sure?
+Positive?
+This isn’t, like, some kind of hostage situation is it?
+If you’re in trouble, then say pickle or something.”

 The tears came again, cascades of tears.
 “Maa shaa Allah,” he choked out.
 “Maa shaa Allah, Faisal.”